yuanz25/healthcare-data-analysis/README.md

 **📌 Key Analytical Questions**

+For analysing Operations:
+- Is there a correlation between length of stay and billing amount?
+- What patterns exist in admission types (emergency vs. routine) across hospitals?
+- Are there seasonal trends in hospital admissions?

 For analysing Medical Conditions:
 - What are the most common medical conditions among different age groups?
 - Are specific medical conditions more prevalent in certain demographics (e.g., age, gender)?
 - Which medical conditions contribute the most to high hospital costs?
 - What is the average billing amount by medical condition?

-For analysing operations:
-- Is there a correlation between length of stay and billing amount?
-- What patterns exist in admission types (emergency vs. routine) across hospitals?
-- Are there seasonal trends in hospital admissions?